naukri-engineering/UserBehaviourTracking/README.md

 FEATURES
 --
-* Pluggable
+* Pluggable / Configurable
+* Lightweight
-* Configurable
+* Field Targeting
-*  Integration with minimum effort.
-* Can be integrated so as to have minimum impact on page load time(s).
 * Tracking of User Behaviour
  * Fields visited by the user.
  * Order of field traversal.
  * Time spent on each field.
  * Values filled in each field.
- * Target certain fields for tracking.

 USAGE